NickDcs/BikeCoin/README.md

 # The Idea

 BikeCoin aim is to provide a fast and easy way to mine cryptocurrency while biking around.
-Our Integrated Mining System Operator "IMSO" connects to your smart device to your wallet, allowing you to mine BKE and secure the network.
+Our Integrated Mining System Operator "IMSO" connects to your smart device and wallet, allowing you to mine BKE and secure the network.

 # How It Works